P331 Tube Loading Amplifier (ALT ROCK)

 In 1939, just a few weeks after the start of WWII in Europe, RCA Radiotron introduced the 6SN7 octal (8-pin) double triode tube to the American market.
 This was the birth of the true common ancestor of all modern double triodes used in high fidelity amplifiers.
-The 6SN7 is still in production after nearly 80 years, for good reason.
+The 6SN7 is still in production after over 80 years, for good reason.

 6SN7 vacuum tubes of the 1940s vintage were chosen for this amplifier due to their lower distortion capabilities that exceed that of the standard and ubiquitous 12A*7 variety.
 The 12A*7 varieties were incarnated due to commercial needs such that they were “better, cheaper, lighter” at the expense of embodying more distortion.
 With the advent of feedback, tube amplifiers could be mass produced with these less expensive 12A*7 style tubes using more feedback to reduce distortion.